jianwei-liu93/Tutorial_3/README.md

 You only need to clone the repository if you are engaged in the last task.

 ## Environment Setup
-For task 1, 2 and 3, we advise you to follow the instructions specified at [NeRFStudio](https://github.com/nerfstudio-project/nerfstudio), [SDFStudio](https://github.com/autonomousvision/sdfstudio), [ThreeStudio](https://github.com/threestudio-project/threestudio).
+For task 1-7, we advise you to follow the instructions specified at [NeRFStudio](https://github.com/nerfstudio-project/nerfstudio), [SDFStudio](https://github.com/autonomousvision/sdfstudio), [ThreeStudio](https://github.com/threestudio-project/threestudio).

-For task 4 make your own {ENVIRONMENT_NAME} as follows
+For task 8 make your own {ENVIRONMENT_NAME} as follows
 ```
 conda create --name {ENVIRONMENT_NAME} -y python=3.8
 conda activate {ENVIRONMENT_NAME}